Community Health Improvement Plan

 Improving community health is not something that any one agency or organization can accomplish.
 It involves planning and collective action to generate solutions to community-wide issues.
-The regional CHIP process for Jackson and Josephine Counties began in January 2019 and will continue throughout the year.
+The regional CHIP for Jackson and Josephine Counties was completed in June 2019.

 A Community Health Improvement Plan (CHIP) is a community-based blueprint for improving population health and health system performance.
 It lays out a long-term, strategic effort to address health-related issues in the community.
 It looks beyond individual organizations' priorities and actions, and instead outlines ways multiple organizations will contribute to addressing the community's priorities to improve overall community health and well-being.

 The CHIP is developed after conducting a Community Health Assessment (CHA) and is informed by the CHA results.
 The CHA provides data and information to identify community health issues which are then prioritized by the community.
 The CHIP is used to describe how community stakeholders will address the health priorities identified through the CHA.